Quantum Riemann-Hilbert problems for the resolved conifold: A solution to quantum Riemann-Hilbert problem for the resolved conifold

 \subsection{Multiple sine functions}

 In \cite{Bri2} the solution to the conifold Riemann-Hilbert problem was given in terms of double sine function, and triple sine function with two equal parameters, with certain exponential prefactors to fix the prescribed asymptotic behaviors.
 In the quantum case we will need triple sine functions with unequal parameters.
+It is worthwhile mentioning that the construction here is analogous to the process in which the solution in \cite{BBS} quantizes or deforms that in \cite{Barb}.

 Multiple sine functions are defined using the multiple gamma function of Barnes \cite{Barn}.
-Let $z \in \IC$ and $\omega_1,\cdots,\omega_r\in\IC*$.
+Let $z \in \IC$ and $\omega_1,\cdots,\omega_r\in\IC^*$.
 We have

 For our purpose we will need three parameters $\omega_1, \widetilde\omega_1,\omega_2\in \IC^*$.
 Let $\overline\omega_1=(\omega_1+\widetilde\omega_1)/2$ and $\Delta\omega_1=(\omega_1-\widetilde\omega_1)/2$.